URGENT APPEAL – THE OBSERVATORY

-The International Secretariat of the World Organisation Against Torture (OMCT) requests your urgent intervention in the following situation in Greece.
+The Observatory for the Protection of Human Rights Defenders, a partnership of the World Organisation Against Torture (OMCT) and FIDH, requests your urgent intervention in the following situation in Greece.

-OMCT recalls that this is not the first attack against Mr. Slavko Mangovski (see background information) and highlights that the situation of human rights defenders and solidarity actors in Greece has been critical for years.
-Human rights defenders working on migrants’ and minority rights are consistently targeted for their legitimate work and face different types of attacks, including surveillance, arbitrary arrests, detentions, ill-treatment, entry bans and expulsion.
-At the same time, several complaints related to racism and minority’s rights have not been investigated and/or have been sent to the “archive of unknown perpetrators.
-OMCT is particularly concerned by the continued increasing of violent attacks and threats against minority rights defenders in Greece.
+The Observatory highlights that the situation of minority rights defenders in Greece has been critical for years.
+Human rights defenders dealing with this matter are consistently targeted for their legitimate work and face different types of attacks, surveillance, arbitrary arrests, detentions, ill-treatment, entry bans and expulsion.
+The Observatory is also concerned by the fact that several complaints related to racism and minority’s rights have not been investigated and/or have been sent to the “archive of unknown perpetrators”.

-Please write to the authorities in Greece, urging them to:
+Please write to the authorities of Greece asking them to:

-- Put an end to all acts of harassment against Mr. Mangovski and Ms. Sandeva, as well as against all minority rights defenders in Greece, so that they are able to carry out their work without hindrance or fear of reprisals;
+- Put an end to all acts of harassment against the Afghan Community Centre and HLHR, as well as all minority rights defenders in Greece, so that they are able to carry out their work without hindrance or fear of reprisals;

-- Conform with the provisions of the UN Declaration on Human Rights Defenders, adopted by the General Assembly of the United Nations on December 9, 1998, especially Articles 1 and 12.2; and
+- Comply with all the provisions of the UN Declaration on Human Rights Defenders, adopted by the United Nations General Assembly on December 9, 1998, in particular with its Articles 1, 5(b), and 12.2;

-- More generally, ensure in all circumstances the respect for human rights and fundamental freedoms in accordance with the Universal Declaration of Human Rights and with international and regional human rights instruments ratified by Greece.
+- Ensure in all circumstances the respect for human rights and fundamental freedoms in accordance with the Universal Declaration of Human Rights and with international human rights instruments ratified by Greece.

 - Prime Minister of Greece, Mr. Alexis Tsipras, Email: firstname.lastname@example.org

-- Minister of Justice Mr. Michalis Kalogirou Email: firstname.lastname@example.org
+- Minister of Justice Mr. Stavros Kontonis Email: email@example.com

 - General Secretary for Transparency and Human Rights, Ms. Maria Yannakaki, Fax: Email: email@example.com

-- Permanent Representative of Greece, Ms. Anna Korka, Permanent Mission of Greece to the United Nations in Geneva, Switzerland, Email: email@example.com
+- Deputy Permanent Representative of Greece, Mr. Ioannis Tsaousis, First Counsellor, Permanent Mission of Greece to the United Nations in Geneva, Switzerland, Fax: +41 22 732 21 50; Email: firstname.lastname@example.org

-Please also write to the diplomatic mission or embassy of Greece in your respective country.
+Please also write to the diplomatic representations of Greece in your respective countries.

 Kindly inform us of any action undertaken quoting the code of this appeal in your reply.

-See OMCT’s Urgent appeal “Greece: Impunity regarding the attacks perpetrated in December 2016 against minority rights defenders”, issued on February 21, 2018
+See OMCT’s Urgent appeal “Greece: Impunity regarding the attacks perpetrated in December 2016 against minority human rights defenders”, issued on February 21, 2018.